Three thirteen: Wild cards

 In each round there is a designated wild card.
 The wild card is the card equal to the number of cards dealt.
 In the first round, three cards are dealt, so Threes are wild cards.
 In the second round four cards are dealt, so Fours are wild.
-When 11, 12, and 13 cards are dealt, the J, Q, and K are the respective wild cards.
+When 11, 12, and 13 cards are dealt, the Jacks, Queens, and Kings are the respective wild cards.
 Wild cards can be used in place of any other card in making a group or sequence.
-A player can only use one wild card in each set.
+A player may use more than one wild card in any set including a set made up of only wild cards.

 Scoring

 At the end of a given round, each of a player's cards that cannot be placed into a set counts towards their score.

-Any wild cards that remain unused in a player's hand at the conclusion of a round count as 15 points.